fibershot/intune-autopilot-entra-removal/README.md

 <strong>Using PowerShell 7 or higher:</strong><br/>
 Run .\entra-rm.ps1 to remove devices from Entra.
-Open a terminal for PowerShell 7 or higher .
+Open a terminal for PowerShell 7 or higher.

 In both cases login to your Microsoft account and follow the instuctions on the screen.<br/>No other user input is required after login that isn't yes or no (Y/N).